cardano-foundation/ledger-app-cardano/design_doc.md

 **Ledger transaction parsing (pseudocode)**

 - token refers to CBOR token under the cursor.
-Note that token is variable-length in CBOR and therefore the application should wait for more date if it cannot fully determine the current token
+Note that token is variable-length in CBOR and therefore the application should wait for more data if it cannot fully determine the current token
-- consume token moves cursor to the next token
+- consume token moves cursor to the next token.
+Note that a special care must be done with consuming long byte-streams as we might need to consume several data frames
 - parse functions parse data structure and move cursor to the next token after the data structure

 ```Python